Konon Molody

 Konon Trofimovich Molody (Ко́нон Трофи́мович Моло́дый; 17 January 1922 – 9 September 1970) was a Soviet intelligence officer, known in the West as Gordon Arnold Lonsdale.
-Posing as a Canadian businessman during the Cold War he was a non-official (illegal) KGB intelligence agent and the mastermind of the Portland Spy Ring, which operated in Britain from the late 1950s until 1961.
+Posing as a Canadian businessman during the Cold War, he was a non-official (illegal) KGB intelligence agent and the mastermind of the Portland spy ring, which operated in Britain from 1953 until 1961.

 Gordon Lonsdale identity

 A person by the name of Gordon Arnold Lonsdale was born on 27 August 1924 in Cobalt, Ontario, Canada.
 His father Emmanuel Jack Lonsdale was a miner.
 His mother Olga Elina Bousa had emigrated from Finland.
 The Lonsdales separated in 1931.
-A year later, Olga took her 8-year-old son with her back to her native Finland.
+A year later, Olga took her eight-year-old son with her back to her native Finland.
 He is believed to have died c.
 1943 and the Soviets obtained his papers for use by their agents.
 The actual Gordon Lonsdale was recorded as having been circumcised; the impostor was not.

 Molody's early life

 Konon Molody was born in Moscow in 1922, the son of a scientist and his wife.
+His paternal grandparents were a Ukrainian man exiled to Kamchatka and an Even woman.
+Konon's father, Trofim Kononovich Molody became a renowned physicist in Russia (born 1889) who studied in Khabarovsk, St. Petersburg and Moscow.
 His father died when he was a child.
 According to Konon's son, Trofim Molody, who wrote a book about his father, Soviet intelligence already had their eyes on the young boy.
 In 1934 the NKVD chief Genrikh Yagoda helped Konon's mother get a foreign passport for him to leave for the US to study in California and live there with his aunt, dance teacher Tatiana Piankova.
-Between 1936 and 1938 he was enrolled at the A to Z junior high school in Berkeley; According to his official SVR biography, he left the USSR in 1932.
+Between 1936 and 1938 he was enrolled at the A to Z junior high school in Berkeley.
+According to his official SVR biography, he left the USSR in 1932.
+He returned to the Soviet Union in 1938, having learned English and gained familiarity with American culture.